 What is a skeptic?
-Well, basically, a skeptic is someone who refuses to believe things on face value.
+Well, basically, a skeptic is someone who refuses to believe things at face value.
 They expect proof or facts supporting that proof in order to accept the validity of a claim or fascination.
 There are many skeptics in our world, and one of the most well-known skeptics is Michael Shermer.

 Michael Shermer is the founding publisher of Skeptic Magazine and columnist for Scientific America.
 Shermer also hails such recognition as being the Presidential Fellow of Chapman University.

 Something happened, something which could plant the seeds of doubt in Michael Shermer‘s mind from now on.
 This man, this well-known skeptic, has recently had a supernatural experience.
 It seems, as well, that he has tried and failed to explain the occurrence and dispel the creepy realization of the happening.

 He tried everything he could to get the radio to work, including attempting to solder wires.
-He replaced the batteries but the radio still would not work.
+He replaced the batteries, but the radio still would not work.
 He gave up and put the radio in the back of a drawer in their bedroom.

 While they were speaking about her grandfather, music started to play from somewhere near.
-They were confused, because there were no radios, phones or laptops in the room.
+They were confused because there were no radios, phones, or laptops in the room.
 They even looked out the window to see if the neighbors were playing music – no, they were not.

 Jennifer cried and told Shermer that her grandfather was with them.
 All during the wedding day, the radio continued to play romantic tunes.
 The couple even fell asleep to the sound of classical music.
 The next day, the transistor radio stopped working and hasn’t worked since.

-This experience didn’t change Shermer into an avid believer, oh no. He is, however, more open to question things that just seem inconsistent.
+This experience didn’t change Shermer into an avid believer, oh no. He is, however, more open to questioning things that just seem inconsistent.
 He says he still isn’t convinced about UFOs and the like, but he feels that something happened that fateful day.